Skip to main content

 Crypto tab

-You can click the + sign to add funds with a credit card.
+(Not yet available in OS2) Click the + sign to add funds with a credit card.
 Upon clicking, a third-party pop-up will appear, guiding you on how to purchase funds with a credit card.

-Swap tab
+Items tab

 Export your private key